wix-incubator/peninsula/README.md

 # Peninsula
-Peninsula is a Scala lib providing a colleciton of useful tools working with json AST and facilitating json transformations without ever converting your jsons into domain objects.
+Peninsula is a Scala lib providing a collection of useful tools working with json AST and facilitating json transformations without ever converting your jsons into domain objects.

 Its main goal is to eventually make building data centric [coast-to-coast](http://mandubian.com/2013/01/13/JSON-Coast-to-Coast/) applications an easier and a more intuitive process.